Key Highlights

 What is AR?

 Augmented reality transforms an image or video by projecting digital content on top of the footage.
-Mixed reality (MR) is another term used to describe augmented reality.
+MR is another term used to describe augmented reality.
 AR and MR may be used interchangeably.

 What Is VR?